upper/upper.io/upper-docusaurus/docs/postgresql/index.md

 }
 ```

-JSON types area supported on PostgreSQL 9.4+.
+> JSON types are supported on PostgreSQL 9.4+.
+In addition to these, the

-Besides JSON, the `postgresql` adapter provides you with other custom types
+> adapter features other custom types like `postgresql.StringArray` and
-like `postgresql.StringArray` and `postgresql.Int64Array`.
+> `postgresql.Int64Array`.

 ### SQL builder

-You can use the [query builder](/db.v3/lib/sqlbuilder) for any complex SQL query:
+You can use the [query builder](/db.v3/lib/sqlbuilder) for any complex SQL
+query:

 ```go
 q := sess.Select(